 Introducing PDCA’s latest version of the Friday Summary Session: the Throw-Down Debate!
 This year our Throw-Down Debate will pitch two teams of presenters against each other that represent alternative viewpoints.
 “Jack of All Trades or Master of One?” will debate the merits of generalization versus niche markets.

 Should painting contractors pursue any work that pays, or only pursue work that focuses exclusively on their core expertise?
-Moderated by Andrew Dwyer, the debate will will guarantee relevant information delivered in an entertaining, engaging style.
+This debate will will guarantee relevant information delivered in an entertaining, engaging style.
 Sure to be good-natured and humorous, the mock-debate and dramatic style is all in good fun.
 Debate teams will drive home their points through statements, rebuttals, and audience Q&A to impress their lessons upon the audience in an unforgettable way.
 This is surely something you won’t want to miss.

 Craftsmanship Tour – 12:30 pm – 5 pm